Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

 Let $X$ be a metric space.
 It is {\it geodesic} if any pair of points $\{x,y\}$ can be joined by a (geodesic) segment i.e, a map $\g:[0,d(x,y)]\to X$ such that $\g(0)=x$, $\g(d(x,y))=y$ and $d(\g(s),\g(t))=|t-s|$ for all $s,t\in [0,d(x,y)]$.
 The metric space $X$ is {\it proper} if closed balls of finite radius are compact.

-A {\it triangle} $\De$ in a metric space $X$ is given by three points $\{x,y,z\}$ and three (geodesic) segments (or sides) joining them two by two.
-Given a constant $\de \ge 0$, the triangle $\De$ is {$\de$-\it thin} if any side of the triangle is contained in the $\de$-neighborhood of the two others.
+A {\it triangle} $\De$ in a metric space $X$ is given by three points $\{x,y,z\}$ and three (geodesic) segments (or sides) joining them.
+Given a constant $\de \ge 0$, the triangle $\De$ is {$\de$-\it slim} if any side of the triangle is contained in the $\de$-neighborhood of the two others.